hansaimlim/REMAP/README.md

-# REMAP
-## a One Class Collaborative Filtering algorithm for drug off-target prediction
+# REMAP: a One Class Collaborative Filtering algorithm for drug off-target prediction

 ## Please read the README files in each directory </br>